uridolan77/asf/asf/medical/api/README_EXPORT.md

 - **Excel**: Returns an Excel file with the search results or analysis
 - **PDF**: Returns a PDF file with the search results or analysis

-### Consolidated Export Utilities
+### Export Utilities

-The export utilities have been consolidated into a single module (`export_utils_consolidated.py`) to eliminate code duplication and ensure consistent behavior across all export formats.
+The export utilities are implemented in a single module (`export_utils_consolidated.py`) to ensure consistent behavior across all export formats.
+This module provides functions for exporting data in various formats (JSON, CSV, Excel, PDF) with consistent interfaces and error handling.

+**Note**: The original `export_utils.py` has been removed as part of the codebase consolidation effort, and all functionality has been migrated to `export_utils_consolidated.py`.

 ## Usage Examples